La Femme Boudoir Photography

 When does the Boudoir Experience start?

 The boudoir photo shoot experience starts at the first inquiry.
 After we get to chat for a bit and nail down some basic info, I send a more detailed questionnaire.
 The questionnaire gives everyone a chance to start thinking about how we want to run our session.
 Is she going for a dark and moody look, or a light and airy look?
-Are we keeping it casual with natural light and cotton pieces, or are we glamming it up with leather and lace?
-I would say that if you checked out my work on my website or Instagram, you’d agree I have a pretty consistent style of lighting and shooting, but curveballs are my jam.
-I love being challenged by new locations and out of the box ideas from clients.
-I also love it when they say, “You’re the expert, I trust you!” because that leaves me open to exploring the ideas that are always jumping around in my head.
-There's lots of room for getting creative with each and every session.
+Are we keeping it casual with natural light and cotton pieces, or are we glamming it up with sequins and fancy lighting?
+I would say that if you checked out my work on my website or Instagram, you'd agree I have a pretty consistent style of lighting and shooting.
+But curveballs are my jam.
+I love new locations and different ideas from clients.
+I also love it when they say, "You're the expert, I trust you!" because that leaves me open to exploring the ideas that are always jumping around in my head.

 Growing up and working with Master Photographers as a Teenager